amarmer/JsonProperty/README.md

 }
 ```

 JsonProperty.h can be implemented using any C++ JSON library (which allows parse and access JSON).
-As an example is implemented using a popular C++ JSON library "jsoncpp" https://github.com/open-source-parsers/jsoncpp (json.h and jsoncpp.cpp).
+As an example it is implemented using a popular C++ JSON library "jsoncpp" https://github.com/open-source-parsers/jsoncpp (json.h and jsoncpp.cpp).

 Bellow is an example of how C++ JsonProperty can be used.